grafana/pyroscope/docs/sources/operators-guide/mimir-runbooks/_index.md

 - If the incoming timestamp is more than 1 hour older than the most recent timestamp ingested for the tenant, the sample will be rejected.

-> **Note**: If the out-of-order sample ingestion is enabled, then this error is similar to `err-mimir-sample-out-of-order` below with a difference that the sample is older than the out-of-order time window as it relates to the latest sample for that particular time series or the TSDB.
+> **Note**: If the out-of-order sample ingestion is enabled, then this error is similar to `err-fire-sample-out-of-order` below with a difference that the sample is older than the out-of-order time window as it relates to the latest sample for that particular time series or the TSDB.

-### err-mimir-sample-out-of-order
+### err-fire-sample-out-of-order

 This error occurs when the ingester rejects a sample because another sample with a more recent timestamp has already been ingested.